Cold Water Cowboys: History

 The Cold Water Cowboys concept was developed by a Canadian producer Tyson Hepburn and director John Driftmier who were friends since film school.
 In fall 2012, the two went to Twillingate to film a demo reel and discovered fifth-generation fisherman Richard Gillett.
 For 10 days when Driftmier worked at St. John's, Hepburn filmed Gillett's team and their work.

-Hepburn and Driftmier produced a demo reel in late 2012 and presented it to David Paperny who agreed to produce the show with Cal Shumachter and Audrey Mueler at Paperny Entertainment.
+Hepburn and Driftmier produced a demo reel in late 2012 and presented it to David Paperny who agreed to produce the show with Cal Shumachter, Audrey Mehler and Trevor Hodgson at Paperny Entertainment.
 The concept received support from Discovery's vice president Ken MacDonald and director of commissioning, Edwina Follows.
 A month before the shooting, Driftmier died in a plane crash in Kenya filming Dangerous Flights, so Hepburn and the team continued without him.

 The first season was shot in Newfoundland between April and September 2013 with the filming crew spending up to 3 week aboard.
 Cold Water Cowboys premiered at midnight February 25, 2014, gathering one of the highest first-week ratings in Discovery Canada's history.

 Season 2 premiered on March 10, 2015, adding newcomers Andre and Michelle Jesso, and Morris Anstey.
 For the launch Discovery developed an HTML5 fishing simulator video game Atlantic Empire with characters from the show.

 Season 3 premiered on March 8, 2016 with a new captain Rick Crane joining the show.
 Returning captains were Andre and Michelle Jesso, Conway Caines, Paul Tiller, Richard Gillett and Morris Antsey.

 Season 4 premiered on April 18, 2017 and featured Paul Tiller, Morris Anstey and Rick Crane.
 New captains on the show were father-son team of Calvin Kerrivan and Kurtis and Lee Pond.